Mohammedfaiyaz29/resume-html-css/README.md

 # My Resume - HTML and CSS

 This is a simple project where I've created my resume using HTML and CSS.
-It's a digital representation of my professional background and skills.

 ## Preview